Oil Painting: Methods and Materials

 To receive a concession, please apply via our online form.

 The School reserves the right to discontinue or suspend a Course up to fourteen (14) calendar days before the advertised start date of the Course.
+This course requires a minimum number of enrolments to run.

 David Cranswick, PhD, trained at the Royal Academy of Arts, London.
 He received a doctorate for his research into traditional painting materials and techniques in 1999 through The Prince's Foundation School of Traditional Arts.
 David has taught traditional painting materials and techniques since 1979.
 He is an MA tutor at the School and is also a PhD supervisor and examiner.